Your cookie preferences

 There are only a few suppliers which offer no standing charge electricity tariffs, which will limit your options if you’re dead-set on not paying them.
 They are always subject to change - the energy market rarely stands still - but two suppliers which often offer tariffs with no standing charge for electricity or gas are Ebico and Utilita.

-In terms of the big six, who remain popular with consumers around the country, it is unlikely that you’ll find many tariffs with no gas or electricity standing charge.
-The only one that has recently offered a no standing charge tariff is npower, which might not be the ideal supplier for you.
+In terms of the big six, which remain popular with consumers around the country, it is unlikely that you’ll find many tariffs with no gas or electricity standing charge.

 Are there any disadvantages to electricity with no standing charge?